Income Support: who qualifies for extra health payments?

 If you need a formal care package (set up by a care professional / social worker), you can apply for flexible personal care support.
 This is part of your Income Support claim but it is paid directly to your care provider.

 If you need regular help with activities that are an essential part of daily living, you should request a care needs assessment.
-Contact the Health and Social Services Department Single Point of Referral (SPOR) on +44 (0) 1534 444440 or email.
+Contact the Health and Community Services Department Single Point of Referral (SPOR) on +44 (0) 1534 444440 or email.

 A social care professional will assess you and discuss your care needs with you.
 You may need a care package and you may be able to get help with the cost through Income Support flexible personal care or the Long Term care scheme